agentflare-ai/agentml/README.md

 > **🚧 Vision Statement**: This section describes our goal for AgentML.
 Framework transformers are in active development and not yet available.
 This is where we're heading, and we're building it in public.

-AgentML aims to address a critical problem in the agentic ecosystem: **framework fragmentation**.
-Today, agents built for LangGraph won't run on CrewAI, n8n workflows can't be used in OpenAI's Agent Builder, and each framework has its own learning curve and limitations.
+### The Framework Fragmentation Problem

+**The agent landscape is a mess:**

+- New frameworks every week (LangGraph, CrewAI, Autogen, n8n, Haystack, Semantic Kernel, Flowise, Langflow...)
+- Each has unique APIs, patterns, and limitations
+- Agents built in LangGraph don't run in CrewAI
+- n8n workflows can't transform to OpenAI Agent Builder
+- Choose wrong?
+Start over from scratch.

+**This is exactly where web browsers were before HTML standardization.** Every browser had its own markup.
+Content worked on one but not others.
+HTML solved this.

 ### The AgentML Solution (In Development)

-**Our goal - Define once, deploy everywhere:**
+**Define once in AgentML, deploy to any framework or runtime:**

 ```
         AgentML (.aml)